Frequently Asked Questions

 Do you carry other hooking supplies?

-No, other than wool and a few patterns, we do not carry other hooking supplies.
+No, we do not carry other hooking supplies.
 The Wool Studio specializes in wool fabric.

 Mailers & Ordering